rhit-lahmanjh/Sky_Guardian/README.md

 <li> Using mission pads to localize and properly constrain the flight environment that the Tello drones use to navigate. </li>
 </p>

-<p>Functional Safety Engineering uses the <a href="https://www.iso.org/obp/ui/#iso:std:iso:26262:-9:ed-1:v1:en">V-model development process</a> from the ISO26262 standard, which is shown below:
+<p>Functional Safety Engineering uses the <a href="https://www.iso.org/obp/ui/#iso:std:iso:26262:-9:ed-1:v1:en">V-model development process</a> from the <a href="https://www.iso.org/standard/43464.html">ISO26262</a> standard, which is shown below:

 <details>
 <summary>V-model Example</summary>